 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where benjaminite typically forms.
+Look in hydrothermal veins country, the host setting where benjaminite typically forms.
 If you start seeing quartz, fluorite, galena in float, you are in the right ground.
 Field specimens usually show a massive, granular, or fine-grained lamellar aggregates habit, so train your eye for that shape before scanning the outcrop.